tinasheeliashamandishe/NAT/README.md

 <h1>NAT: Netowrk Address Translation</h1>

 <h2>Description</h2>
-In this lab, Network Address Translation for a small Enterprise.
+In this lab, Network Address Translation will be configured for a small Enterprise.
 NAT can configured using static NAT, dynamic NAT and PAT.
 In this lab static NAT and PAT will be used.
 <br />

 <h2>Environments Used </h2>